Peter Barnes (entrepreneur): Sky Trust proposal

 Every American citizen including children would be the beneficiaries of such a program, receiving a lump sum.
 This would aim to help to ease problems such as poverty and wealth inequality by giving children, including those born into poverty, some basic inheritance property rights.

-Some criticisms of the Sky Trust include: the charge that the revenue earned by the Sky Trust could be better allocated by subsidizing clean energy prices, as well that the Sky Trust would need to be a global initiative to have an environmental as well as social impact on the planet.
-If the Sky Trust weren't global, corporations could theoretically move to another country that wouldn't tax "the use of the sky as a dump".
+Some criticisms of the Sky Trust include: the charge that the revenue earned by the Sky Trust could be better allocated by subsidizing clean energy prices, and that the Sky Trust would need to be a global initiative to have an environmental as well as social impact on the planet.
+If the Sky Trust weren't global, corporations could theoretically move to another country that wouldn't tax the "use of the sky as a dump".

 Cap and Dividend

 "Sky Trust" was rebranded as "Cap and Dividend" in advance of the 2008 elections in order to raise its profile.
 Barnes conducted numerous interviews explaining and popularizing the idea.